-Despite the progress recorded under the National Family Health Survey (NFHS-5, 2019-21)1 as compared to NFHS-4 on crucial nutrition indicators, challenges remain.
-The situation remains concerning, with 35.5 per cent still experiencing stunted growth, 32.1 per cent of children under five years of age being underweight, and 19.3 per cent wasted.
-High prevalence of anaemia, affecting 57 per cent of women (aged 15-49 years) and 67 per cent of children (aged 6-59 months) is another concern.
-A recent report by the Food and Agricultural Organisation (FAO)2, on the region-wise progress towards meeting Sustainable Development Goals and global nutrition targets, draws attention to the effectiveness of efforts for tackling the hunger and malnutrition situation in the country.
-The FAO report also highlights that 74.1 per cent of Indians were unable to afford a healthy diet in 2021.
+Despite the progress recorded under the National Family Health Survey (NFHS-5, 2019-21) as compared to NFHS-4 on crucial nutrition indicators, this vital sector is still lagging behind on several counts in India.
+35.5 per cent experiencing stunted growth, 32.1 per cent of children under five years of age being underweight, and 19.3 per cent wasted.
+Moreover, the high prevalence of anaemia, is affecting 57 per cent of women (aged 15-49 years) and 67 per cent of children (aged 6-59 months).
+A recent report by the Food and Agricultural Organisation (FAO), on the region-wise progress towards meeting Sustainable Development Goals and global nutrition targets, draws attention to the effectiveness of efforts for tackling the hunger and malnutrition situation in the country.
+The FAO report (2023) also highlights that 74.1 per cent of Indians were unable to afford a healthy diet in 2021.
 Amidst these challenges is a positive note - there has been an improvement in 'exclusive breastfeeding for infants aged 0-5 months, surpassing the global average.